wymp/weenie/libs/framework/README.md

 dependency containers, whose static type you can then depend on in your application and your tests.

-Additionally, this final type allows you (at your option) to create a very robust set of mock dependencies to make testing at all levels easier and cleaner.
+Additionally, this final type allows you (at your option) to create a very robust set of mock dependencies to make testing at all levels easier and cleaner, and to separate the instantiation logic from the app assembly logic.

-The example in [`src/example.ts`](src/example.ts) is a decent look at what _I_ usually do with it and how.
+The example [here](src/example.ts) is a decent look at what _I_ usually do with it and how.
 That is, it demonstrates the deliberate building of a dependency injection container with the dependencies and configuration that I like, which I then use in event handlers and API request handlers to execute my core logic.